ManuelVolador/Python-Learning-Notes/Day1.md

 conversion = float(input("Put the standard conversion to dollars")) dollars = (pesos*conversion)

-print("your pesos quantity is {}, and will be converted using the conversion of {}, that equals to {} dollars".format(pesos, conversion, dollars))
+print("your pesos quantity is {}, and will be converted using the conversion of {}, that equals to {} dollars" .format(pesos, conversion, dollars))

 Output:

 Put your pesos quantity here: 50000
 Put the standard conversion to dollars3800 your pesos quantity is 50000.0, and will be converted using the conversion of 3800.0, that equals to 13.157894736842104 dollars

 ```